visgl/luma.gl/docs/api-reference/core/group.md

 # Group

-Holds a list of `Object3d`s.
-Since `Group` is a subclass of `Object3D` you can place groups inside groups and create hierarchical scene graphs.
+A `Group` is a subclass of `ScenegraphNode` that holds a list of `ScenegraphNode` children.
+Since .
+A `Group` can be a child of another `Group` and thus be used to create hierarchical scene graphs.

 ## Usage